bonitoo-io/influxdb-java/README.md

 ```

 #### Batching configuration
-- `actions` - the number of points before the batch is written
+- `batchSize` - the number of data point to collect in batch
 - `flushInterval` - the number of milliseconds before the batch is written
 - `jitterInterval` - the number of milliseconds to increase the batch flush interval by a random amount (see documentation above)
 - `retryInterval` - the number of milliseconds to retry unsuccessful write